lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 1. **Reproducibility helps to avoid disaster**: a project is more than a beautiful result.
 You need to record in detail how you got there.
 Starting to work reproducibly early on will save you time later.
+I had cases where a collaborator told me they preferred the results on the very first plots they received, that I couldn't recover a couple of month later.
+But because my work was reproducible and I had tracked it over time (using git and GitHub), I was able, after a little bit of data analysis forensics, to identify why these first, preliminary plots weren't consistent with later results (and it as a simple, but very relevant bug in the code).
+Imagine if my collaborators had just used these first plots for publication, or to decide to perform further experiments.

 2. **Reproducibility makes it easier to write papers**: Transparency in your analysis makes writing papers much easier.
-In a dynamic documents (using [rmarkdown](http://rmarkdown.rstudio.com/), [juypter notebook](https://jupyter.org/) and other similar tools) all results automatically update when the data are changed.
+In dynamic documents (using [rmarkdown](http://rmarkdown.rstudio.com/), [juypter notebook](https://jupyter.org/) and other similar tools), all results are automatically update when the data are changed.
 You can be confident your numbers, figures and tables are up-to-date.

 3. **Reproducibility helps reviewers see it your way**: a reproducible document will tick many of the boxes enumerated above.
 You will make me very happy reviewer if I can review a paper that is